Lexicon PCM-60 digital reverb

 The CONTOUR switches change the frequency response of the algorithm,

 with BASS or TREBLE options.
-TREBLE is good when certain sounds
+TREBLE is good when certain

 (brass, struck percussion) make the reverb sound too